pingcap/docs-cn/enable-tls-between-components.md

         ```toml
         [security]
+        ## The path for certificates.
+An empty string means that secure connections are disabled.
-        # Path of file that contains list of trusted SSL CAs.
-If set, following four settings shouldn't be empty
+        # Path of the file that contains a list of trusted SSL CAs.
+If it is set, the following settings `cert_path` and `key_path` are also needed.
         cacert-path = "/path/to/ca.pem"
-        # Path of file that contains X509 certificate in PEM format.
+        # Path of the file that contains X509 certificate in PEM format.
         cert-path = "/path/to/pd-server.pem"
-        # Path of file that contains X509 key in PEM format.
+        # Path of the file that contains X509 key in PEM format.
         key-path = "/path/to/pd-server-key.pem"
         ```